BolajiOlajide/v1/content/posts/2019-09-15-python-tuples-vs-lists.md

   - list
   - mutability
 ---
 Tuples and Lists are commonly-used data structures used in Python.
 A lot of libraries and projects use them in different ways.
-They are both heterogeneous collections of items.
+They are both heterogeneous collections of items - i.e it can hold a combination of several types of data such as strings, integers etc.

 They are both very similar, some of the properties they have in common include:

 * They can hold any data type (strings, integers, dictionaries etc can be stored in a tuple or a list)
 * Items in a tuple or list can be accessed via it's index
 * They are ordered.

 Seeing how similar they are, what then is the difference between a tuple and a list?